search

 Unlike traditional search engine crawlers that index your site and send you traffic, many AI crawlers take your content without attribution or a link back.
 The good news is that most of them respect robots.txt directives, giving you control over what they can access.

-In this guide, you’ll learn which AI bots are crawling your site, how to block them selectively, and how to make smart decisions about which ones to allow.
+Below I’ll cover which AI bots are crawling your site, how to block them selectively, and how to decide which ones to keep.
+This guide is part of my AEO checklist for WordPress.

-Before you start blocking, it’s important to understand the two types of AI crawlers:
+Before blocking anything, understand the three categories of AI crawlers:

 Training crawlers collect your content to train AI models.
 Your text becomes part of the model’s knowledge, but you get no attribution, no link, and no traffic.
-Examples include GPTBot, Google-Extended, and ClaudeBot.
+Examples: GPTBot, Google-Extended, ClaudeBot, Meta-ExternalAgent.

-Citation crawlers (also called retrieval or browsing agents) fetch your content in real time to answer a user’s question.
+Search and retrieval bots fetch your content in real time to answer a user’s question.
 They typically cite your page and link back to it.
-Examples include ChatGPT-User, PerplexityBot, and OAI-SearchBot.
+Examples: OAI-SearchBot, Claude-SearchBot, PerplexityBot.

 Blocking training crawlers protects your content from being absorbed without credit.
-Blocking citation crawlers means AI assistants won’t reference your site when users ask related questions – which could cost you visibility in the growing generative search landscape (GEO).
+Blocking search bots means AI assistants won’t reference your site when users ask related questions – which could cost you visibility in the growing generative search landscape (GEO).

 Think carefully before blocking citation crawlers like ChatGPT-User and PerplexityBot.
 These bots drive referral traffic to your site by citing and linking to your pages.
 Blocking them means your content won’t appear in AI-powered answers, which is an increasingly important traffic source.